Krispy Kreme in Castleton is officially open for business

 INDIANAPOLIS — The red light is on at the new Castleton Krispy Kreme location!
 The new location is just across from the Castleton Square Mall.

+Store manager Joey Horne-Rodriguez expects more than 200 orders on opening day.

+“We started processing a little bit last night on the overnight time, so we can open up and be ready to serve everyone,” said Horne-Rodriguez.

-“Our amazing Castleton shop will treat residents and visitors alike to the world’s most delicious doughnuts,” said Joey Horne-Rodriguez, Krispy Kreme Castleton general manager.
+“Our amazing Castleton shop will treat residents and visitors alike to the world’s most delicious doughnuts.”

 The new shop gave jobs to more than 70 team members and managers from the Indianapolis area.